RobinBoers/thinkchat/README.md

      alt="ThinkChat Logo"
      style="float: right; margin: 10px;" width="200" align="right" />

 ThinkChat is a simple chatting app using socketio.
-It's going to be a replacement for [Nindo Chat](https://github.com/RobinBoers/Nindo#nindo) on my website.
+I wanted to learn how socketio worked, an this seemed like a cool project.
 It's discord themed and it has multiple rooms.
 I also plan to add voice-calling in the future (if I can figure out how to)

 ### Features